blasvicco/CFem2DHeat/README.md

 -.
 Really poor gradient estimation from temperature distribution.
 Research and implement a better approach of flux estimation.
 For example "Super convergent points for the flux".

 -.
-Define a procedure a create a document for anyone that want to contribute to the project.
+Define a procedure and create a document for anyone that want to contribute to the project.